 He has worked as collaborating composer with Gabriel Masson Dance of New York, Shirley Martin Dancers (North Hollywood, CA) and Ballet Memphis (TN).

 In addition to performing throughout the U.S., Detweiler, backed by his New Orleans Jazz Funksemble, has performed in Europe, South America and Asia.

 He is an endorsing artist with Peerless Guitars, Fishman Electronics, Conti Guitars, and Olympia Strings.

 On May 13, 2017, Detweiler's, "Magnificat In Blue” premiered at Our Lady of Grace Catholic Church in Encino, California, where Detweiler is a member of the music ministry.
-It is his largest sacred work and is based on The Annunciation of Angel Gabrial to Mary and the visitation of Mary and Elizabeth from the Book of Luke (Luke 1:1 – 1:55), but from the perspective of Elizabeth.
+It is his first Catholic piece and largest sacred work.
+It is based on The Annunciation of Angel Gabrial to Mary and the visitation of Mary and Elizabeth from the Book of Luke (Luke 1:1 – 1:55), but from the perspective of Elizabeth.
 Detweiler Records is now presenting the entire live recording on an album of the same name.

 (you can order now).

 A chronicle of the evolution of an artist:

 Be sure to check out his latest release, "Between Lake and River", and explore Detweiler's entire catalog of recorded music.
 (And don't forget to sign up for the Detweiler email list for news and updates, too).